 null, // Script version (optional)

-true // Load script in the footer (recommended)
+true // Load in footer (recommended)

 );